-This choice of parameters results in $2r =4$ peaks (due to the symmetry of the phase diagram about $h=0$, we only illustrate QFI for half of the phase diagram with $h>0$) across the phase diagram which allows for a minimal representation of additional phase boundaries created by the modular sensor.
+This choice of parameters results in $2r =4$ peaks \footnote{due to the symmetry of the phase diagram about $h=0$, we only illustrate QFI for half of the phase diagram with $h>0$} across the phase diagram which allows for a minimal representation of additional phase boundaries created by the modular sensor.
 As the figure indicates, increasing the system size $N$ results in larger QFI.
-To verify the criticality-enhanced sensitivity in Fig.~\ref{fig:local_2}(b), we plot the QFI versus system size at and away from the phase boundaries.
-Indeed, the QFI shows Heisenberg scaling, i.e., $Q\sim N^2$, around the critical points, which turns into standard scaling, i.e., $Q \sim N$, away from the criticality.
-Note that, the quantum enhanced scaling persists for \emph{all} the phase boundaries, creating multiple peaks across the phase diagram as module size~$r$ increases.
-This significantly enhances the tunability and flexibility of the probe to outperform classical sensors for a wider range of parameters.
+To verify the criticality-enhanced sensitivity in Fig.~\ref{fig:local_xy_2}(b), we plot the QFI versus system size at and away from the phase boundaries.
+Indeed, the QFI shows Heisenberg scaling, i.e., $Q\sim N^2$, around \emph{all} the critical points, turning into standard scaling, i.e., $Q \sim N$, away from the criticality.
+Note that, the quantum enhanced scaling persists for \emph{all} the phase boundaries, creating multiple peaks across the phase diagram as module size~$r$ increase and thus significantly enhancing the tunability and flexibility of the probe to outperform classical sensors for a wider range of parameters.